 Larger events at the River District include Lunar New Year celebrations with Chinese lion dancing in winter, a Golden Egg Hunt Easter event in the spring and Savour Summer Festival events in the summer.
 In the past there have also been outdoor Drive-in Movie Nights in the fall (but not since 2018).

-In 2020 most events were cancelled due to the coronavirus pandemic, but hopefully the River District can host more events in 2021.
+In 2020 and 2021 most events were cancelled due to the coronavirus pandemic, but the River District did host a few events in 2022.

 Lunar New Year at the River District

 River District Vancouver hosts special Lunar New Year activities in years when there aren’t global pandemics.
-2021 is the Year of the Ox.
-Because of COVID-19, however, there likely won’t be much in the way of celebrations this year.
+2021 was the Year of the Ox.
+2022 was the Year of the Tiger.
+2023 is the year of the Rabbit.

 The event in 2020 took place in two parts.
 The first was from 11:00 am until 12:15 pm at the River District Town Centre at the corner of River District Crossing and Sawmill Crescent.
 The celebrations started up again at 1:00 pm and ran until 3 o’clock at the River District Neighbourhood Centre which can be found at 8683 Kerr Street.